xapi-project/xen-api/ocaml/sdk-gen/java/autogen/xen-api/src/main/resources/README.txt

 Reference
 ---------

-For Citrix Hypervisor documentation see https://docs.citrix.com/en-us/citrix-hypervisor/
+For XenServer documentation see https://docs.citrix.com/en-us/citrix-hypervisor/

-The Citrix Hypervisor Management API Reference is available at https://developer-docs.citrix.com/projects/citrix-hypervisor-management-api/en/latest/
+The XenServer Management API Reference is available at https://developer-docs.citrix.com/projects/citrix-hypervisor-management-api/en/latest/

-The Citrix Hypervisor Software Development Kit Guide is available at https://developer-docs.citrix.com/projects/citrix-hypervisor-sdk/en/latest/
+The XenServer Software Development Kit Guide is available at https://developer-docs.citrix.com/projects/citrix-hypervisor-sdk/en/latest/

 A number of examples to help you get started with the SDK is available at